RECLAIM THE SPRING IN YOUR STEP

 In some cases, varicose veins can cause complications, such as pain, blood clots, or skin ulcers.
 If your condition is more severe, we may recommend one or more medical procedures.
 Some people choose to have these procedures to improve the appearance of their varicose veins or to relieve pain.

 If your veins cause skin ulcers, the doctors at Midwest Aortic and Vascular Institute offer special expertise in wound care.
-Three Midwest Aortic and Vascular Institute surgeons serve as medical directors at area hospital wound care centers and are experienced in the treatment and management of venous ulcers.
+Midwest Aortic and Vascular Institute surgeons have experience as medical directors at area hospital wound care centers and in the treatment and management of venous ulcers.

 A number of treatments are available for varicose veins that are quick and easy and don't require a long recovery time.